John Melendez: The Stuttering John Podcast and Trump prank call

 In April 2018, he launched his new podcast, The Stuttering John Podcast.
 During Melendez's podcast on June 28, 2018, he prank-called the White House by pretending to be an assistant to Senator from New Jersey, Bob Menendez.
 Melendez ultimately received a call back from President Donald Trump as he was traveling on Air Force One.
 Melendez then impersonated Senator Menendez and had a four-minute conversation focusing on immigration reform and the Supreme Court vacancy.
 Notably, President Trump was congratulatory regarding the outcome of Senator Menendez's ethics lawsuit.
 The White House has confirmed the security breach.

 On July 2, 2018, Melendez announced that he had retained lawyer Michael Avenatti to represent him in relation to the prank call after being visited by Secret Service agents over the previous weekend.

+"Dabbleverse" and 2025 lawsuit

+In the 2020s, Melendez became the subject of an online community known as "the Dabbleverse", which is centered on mocking his podcasting and comedic efforts.
+The name "Dabbleverse" was coined after Melendez took great offense at being said to have "dabbled" in stand-up comedy.
+In August 2025, Melendez sued two podcasters, including the former Stern Show staffer Shuli Egar, alleging they had secretly recorded his phone calls, exploited his likeness, and used his discarded personal belongings as props to ridicule him for profit at a comedy event named "Dabblecon 2", held in Rochester, New York, in August 2024.

 Published work

 Melendez's book Easy for You to Say was released in October 2018.